bbauska/TUMx-DWAPNx/README.md

 Firstly, I want to talk to
 you about express.
 We have already seen what request handlers are.
-So, if you\'re not familiar with them, please go back to the previous videos.
+So, if you&apos;re not familiar with them, please go back to the previous videos.
 Express, in short, allows you to react to incoming requests and send responses.
-It\'s possible to extend express by putting some layers between the incoming requests and the final function, which is going to execute to produce a response.
+It&apos;s possible to extend express by putting some layers between the incoming requests and the final function, which is going to execute to produce a response.
 These layers can, for example, distinguish between a user, which has authentication and a user that has not.
-So, that the final response is different for someone that is identified and different for someone who\'s not.
+So, that the final response is different for someone that is identified and different for someone who&apos;s not.

-Express can also be extended using other packages, but for our simple applications we didn\'t need to use them.
-So, we\'re not going to discuss about these.
-If you\'d like to know more about these, please go on the web, there\'s plenty of guides to find out more about these.
+Express can also be extended using other packages, but for our simple applications we didn&apos;t need to use them.
+So, we&apos;re not going to discuss about these.
+If you&apos;d like to know more about these, please go on the web, there&apos;s plenty of guides to find out more about these.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 156 express.js in our first example application (97) ~~~~~~~~~~~~~~~~~~~-->